 Abstract

 Parasites can significantly impact animal populations by changing host behavior, reproduction and survival.
 Detecting and quantifying these impacts is critical for understanding disease dynamics and managing wild animal populations.
 However, for wild hosts infected with macroparasites, it is notoriously difficult to quantify the fatal parasite load and number of animals that have died due to disease.
 When ethical or logistical constraints prohibit experimental determination of these values, examination of parasite intensity and distribution data may offer an alternative solution.
 In this study we introduce a novel method for using intensity data to detect and quantify parasite-induced mortality in wildlife populations.
 We use simulations to show that this method is more reliable than previously proposed methods while providing quantitative estimates of parasite-induced mortality from empirical data that are consistent with previously published qualitative estimates.
-However, this method, and all techniques that estimate parasite-induced mortality from intensity data alone, have several important assumptions that must be scrutinized before applying them to real-world data.
+However this method, and all techniques that estimate parasite-induced mortality from intensity data alone, have several important assumptions that must be scrutinized before applying those to real-world data.
 Given that these assumptions are met, our method is a new exploratory tool that can help inform more rigorous studies of parasite-induced host mortality.

-Keywords: parasite aggregation, negative binomial distribution, Crofton Method, host survival function, lethal dose
+Keywords: Parasite aggregation, Negative binomial distribution, Crofton Method, Host survival function, Lethal dose

-1 Introduction
+1. Introduction

 Infectious agents can impact animal populations by changing population dynamics and stability (Dobson and Hudson, 1992; Tompkins et al., 2002), altering predator-prey interactions (Joly and Messier, 2004), and even causing species’ decline and extinction (De Castro and Bolker, 2005; McCallum, 2012).
-Accurately estimating the impact of these infectious agents in wildlife is critical to understanding what regulates host and parasite populations, making predictions about disease transmission, and managing disease outbreaks (Langwig et al., 2015).
-The impact of pathogens, such as rabies (Coyne et al., 1989), bovine tuberculosis (Cox et al., 2005), and rinderpest (Tillé et al., 1991), are typically modeled based on the presence or absence of disease, such that host survival is not generally considered to be a function of the number of infectious agents present within the host.
+Accurately estimating the impact of these infectious agents in wildlife is critical to understanding what regulates host and parasite populations, making predictions about disease transmission and managing disease outbreaks (Langwig et al., 2015).
+The impact of pathogens such as rabies (Coyne et al., 1989), bovine tuberculosis (Cox et al., 2005) and rinderpest (Tillé et al., 1991), are typically modeled based on the presence or absence of disease, such that host survival is not generally considered to be a function of the number of infectious agents present within the host.
 In contrast, models of macroparasites generally assume that pathology increases with parasite burden and host survival probability must be treated as a function of infection intensity (Anderson and May, 1978).
-Helminths exhibiting this intensity-dependent pathology have significant impacts on human health (Brooker et al., 2004), domestic livestock economics (Roeber et al., 2013), and wildlife survival (Kirk, 2003; Logiudice, 2003).
+Helminths exhibiting this intensity-dependent pathology have significant impacts on human health (Brooker et al., 2004), domestic livestock economics (Roeber et al., 2013) and wildlife survival (Kirk, 2003; Logiudice, 2003).
 While it is generally assumed that some fraction of wild host populations succumb to parasitic infection, it is notoriously difficult to actually quantify parasite-induced host mortality (PIHM) in wild animal populations because it is difficult to observe the dead or dying hosts most impacted by parasitism (McCallum, 2000).

-Ideally, parasite-induced host mortality is quantified by experimentally infecting and tracking individual hosts in the wild population; however, for logistical and ethical reasons this method is rarely feasible (McCallum, 2000).
-Snapshot data of parasite intensities across multiple hosts is much easier to collect and has often been used to identify the presence of PIHM (Crofton, 1971; Lester, 1977, 1984; Lanciani and Boyett, 1989; Royce and Rossignol, 1990; Ferguson et al., 2011) and to quantify the relationship between infection intensity and host mortality (Adjei et al., 1986).
+Ideally, PIHM is quantified by experimentally infecting and tracking individual hosts in the wild population; however, for logistical and ethical reasons this method is rarely feasible (McCallum, 2000).
+Snapshot data of parasite intensities across multiple hosts is much easier to collect and has often been used to identify the presence of PIHM (Crofton, 1971; Lester, 1977, 1984; Lanciani and Boyett, 1989; Royce and Rossignol, 1990; Ferguson et al., 2011), and to quantify the relationship between infection intensity and host mortality (Adjei et al., 1986).